 Right of 'Port' (3) you can select either 'list' or 'range'.
 If you want to test one port select list and enter the port into the field right of it (e.g. 8193 = Fanuc Focas Standard).

 If you now click on 'Scan' (4) the program tries to contact the specified devices and get a reply from them, this may take some time depending on the number of devices.
 You can see the IP-Address and port of the device currently being scanned in the top bar of the program.

 In case the connection was successful you see a green icon with 'Host' and 'Port' in the result list (5), otherwise nothing is shown -> check your device setup and possible firewall restrictions on your network.
 Under 'Description' you most likely see 'unknown' because a name of a service on the selected port is not known by your PC.
-You could change that by adding a service name to the text file %Systemroot%\System32\drivers\etc\services (Administrative privileges may be required)
+You could change that by adding a service name to the text file %Systemroot%\System32\drivers\etc\services (Administrative privileges are required)

 Tab 'CNCScan | Connect' can be used to test connectivity and exchange data with devices that use 'Windows Socket' communication.

 Right to 'Host address' you can enter the IP Address of the remote device and the port number that should be used.

 Clicking on 'Connect' tries to establish a connection.

 You can enter a command into the field below 'Send' and click on button 'Send'.

 If you get a reply you can see that in the field under 'Receive'.

 Tab 'CNCScan | Services' shows the services, ports and protocols known by your PC, on newer MS Windows Operating Systems most likely you need to run the program 'as administrator' to see something.